-Headache, facial flushing and upset stomach can occur.
-Less frequent side effects include blurry vision, a bluish hue to the field of vision, a sensitivity to light, or a sudden loss of vision.
+Headache, facial flushing, stuffy or runny nose, and upset stomach can occur.
+Less frequent side effects include blurry vision, a bluish hue to the field of vision, difficulty telling the difference between the colors blue and green, a sensitivity to light, or a sudden loss of vision or hearing.

 If you experience any of the following while using vardenafil, you should seek immediate medical attention:

 - An erection lasting more than 4 hours